jdillman1989/rpg-engine/readme.md

 # Phase 1 Basic Game Loop

 - Battle System
--- `battleData.currentSel` should only receive indexes
---- So player and enemy objs can be referenced directly rather than looped -- Need a `getSelectedPlayer()` function
---- In place of `var currentPlayer = Object.keys(battleData.stack).length;`
--- Tracking player and enemy death
---- Dead characters get removed from turn stack
--- Revamp character stat values
---- To more accurately test battle end state
 -- battleEnd() function to return to overworld
 --- Trigger on successful escape or all enemies dead
 --- Remove enemy from map data